 We are located at IBM's Microelectronics Division facility, known as the Hudson Valley Research Park, located about 70 miles north of New York City in Hopewell Junction, New York.
+In 2004 we entered into an amended lease agreement which extends the term of this lease to May 31, 2009.
 We lease approximately 40,000 square feet of space housing our own equipment for OLED microdisplay fabrication and for research and development plus additional space for assembly and administrative offices.
-We believe that our lease agreement with IBM for a 16,300 square foot class 10 clean room space, along with additional, lower level clean room space, and the associated acquisition of substantial amounts of advanced manufacturing equipment is at a favorable cost, representing a substantial asset and competitive advantage.
+We also entered into lease agreement with IBM for a 16,300 square foot class 10 clean room space, along with additional, lower level clean room space.

-Our lease expires in May of 2004.
-As a result we currently occupy the same space on a month to month basis for approximately \$69,000 per month.
-We are currently in negotiations for a new lease.
-Facilities services provided by IBM include our cleanroom, pure gases, high purity de-ionized water, compressed air, chilled water systems, and waste disposal support.
+Facilities services provided by IBM include our clean room, pure gases, high purity de-ionized water, compressed air, chilled water systems, and waste disposal support.
 This infrastructure provided by our lease with IBM provides us with many of the resources of a larger corporation without the added overhead costs.
 It further allows us to focus our resources more efficiently on our product development and manufacturing goals.
-We believe that our facility is anticipated to be capable of producing over 50,000 SVGA+ or SVGA-3D displays per month once we are manufacturing around the clock on a 24 hours a day, 7 days per week basis, with ample supplies and a fully loaded manufacturing line.
+We believe that our facility is capable of producing over 50,000 SVGA+ or SVGA-3D displays per month once we are manufacturing around the clock on a 24 hours a day, 7 days per week basis, with ample supplies and a fully loaded manufacturing line assuming good equipment up-time.

-We lease additional non-cleanroom facilities for chemical mixing, cleaning, chemical systems, and glass/silicon cutting.
+We lease additional non-clean room facilities for chemical mixing, cleaning, chemical systems, and glass/silicon cutting.
 OLED chemicals can be purified in our facility with our own equipment, permitting the company to evaluate new chemicals in pilot production that are not yet available in suitable purity for OLED applications on the market.